A Ghost Story

 The house was nice.
 It was a two story duplex, blue on the outside, white trimming.
 A nice, simple, unassuming American house with a tall thin tree out in the front yard.
 It was on a street called Richard Avenue.
 When we moved in, I was the oldest, but not by much.
 I was nineteen, and the others were a year or so behind me.
 There was Jacob, Billy, Joshua, and myself.
 I had known these guys since high school, and we had decided to get a place together now that school was over.

 We had been searching all summer for a place to live.
-Finally, when we settled on the Richard Ave house, it was the beginning of fall in the small mountain town of Durango, Colorado.
+Finally, when we settled on the Richard Ave house, it was the end of August, the beginning of fall in the small mountain town of Durango, Colorado.

 Jacob was kind of like the leader; he had found the place.
 He had red hair and was built like a lumberjack.
 Billy was tall and long, with toned arms and shaggy blonde hair that hung over his light blue eyes.
 He had a big nose.
 Joshua was tall and lean, with short dark hair and an acne ridden face.
 He wore round glasses, and had a soft, quiet personality.
 These were my roommates.